-Poli cy/Party Conservative Labour Liberal Democrat Overall priorities The Prime Minister outlined five key pledges at the start of 2023, including one focused on immigration: 1.
+Polic cy/Party Conservative Labour Liberal Democrat Overall priorities The Prime Minister outlined five key pledges at the start of 2023, including one focused on immigration: 1.
 Halving inflation within 2023 2.
 Growing the economy 3.
 Cutting national debt 4.
 Cutting NHS waiting lists 5.
-Stopping the boats Similarly, Labour outlined five key missions that it would aim to achieve if it entered government: 1.
-Getting Britain Building Again, by growing the economy and investing in homes and infrastructure 2.
-Switching on Great British Energy, establishing a new publicly-owned energy company 3.
-Getting the NHS Back on Its Feet, through cutting waiting times and GP waits 4.
-Taking Back the Streets, by increasing police numbers 5.
-Breaking Down Barriers to Opportunity, by improving school outcomes.
+Stopping the boats Similarly, Labour outlined five key missions that it would aim to achieve if it entered government: Getting Britain Building Again, by growing the economy and investing in homes and infrastructure Switching on Great British Energy, establishing a new publicly-owned energy company Getting the NHS Back on Its Feet, through cutting waiting times and GP waits Taking Back the Streets, by increasing police numbers Breaking Down Barriers to Opportunity, by improving school outcomes.
 The Liberal Democrats have titled their policy offering 'Our Fair Deal', which includes the following five aims: A fair, prosperous and innovative economy that promotes opportunity and wellbeing.
 Fair access to good public services and a strong social safety net.
 A flourishing environment, with fair access to nature for all.
 A strong United Kingdom and a fair international order.
 A truly fair democracy, where everyone's rights are respected and individuals and communities are empowered.
 Immigration Overall policy The Government has an overall aim to reduce legal migration from 606,000 in 2022 to 240,000 in 2024 and says that its new curbs on immigration would have reduced net migration by 300,000 last year.
-Its 'plan to cut immigration', published in December 2023, forms the basis of its current immigration policy, which includes the headline commitment to 'stop the boats'.
+Its ' plan to cut immigration' , published in December 2023, forms the basis of its current immigration policy, which includes the headline commitment to 'stop the boats'.
 This includes returns agreements with third countries such as Albania and the Rwanda deportation plan.
-Labour has committed its support for a points-based immigration system, but has pledged to reform it to ensure the UK has "the skills the economy needs" and that vacancies do not hold back growth.
+Key elements of the plan included: a commitment to increasing the minimum Labour has committed its support for a points- based immigration system, but has pledged to reform it to ensure the UK has "the skills the economy needs" and that vacancies do not hold back growth.
 It argues consistently that the Government's approach to immigration has not been working.
 The Party also says it will reform and strengthen the Migration Advisory Committee with appropriate input from across the UK so that it can review labour shortages more often.
-The Party says it is committed to a "fair, effective immigration system".
+The Party has long called for the 20 per cent discount in pay allowed for shortage The Party says it is committed to a "fair, effective immigration system".
 It also says it will look to ease rules on asylum seekers being able to work and tackle the asylum backlog with a dedicated unit outside of the Home Office.